cwi-swat/hack-your-javascript/doc/hackyourlanguage.md

 - Import your newly created module `import FizzBuzz;`.

+- Type in: `myFizzbuzz()` and see the result.

+_Optional_: implement FizzBuzz using a different implementation strategy for instance, like listed on [the Rascal tutor](http://tutor.rascal-mpl.org/Recipes/Basic/FizzBuzz/FizzBuzz.html), and try to understand the code.

 ### Desugaring in Rascal

 We're going write "desugarings", which are source-to-source transformations that compile/transpile/rewrite Javascript language extensions ("syntactic sugar") to the base Javascript language (ECMAScript 5 + `let`).
 The project mentioned above contains the basic desugaring infrastructure.
 The only thing you have to do is to extensions of the main `desugar` function.
 The framework will call all of them that are in the project.